 Step 9 – Serve

-Remove from the oven, and let cool for another 5 to 10 minutes before serving.
+Remove from the oven, and let cool in the pan for another 5 to 10 minutes before serving.
 Serve warm.

 Can I Customize This Meat-Filled Creation?